Card Expiration Periods

 Most state DOTs accept flagger certifications issued in any other state.

-At this time, MD, WA, ID, OR, MT are the only state we are aware of that
+At this time, MD, WA, ID, OR, and MT are the only states we are aware of that

 do not allow you to work using a card issued from another state.

-We have many people that take one class for their home state but actually work
+We have many people who take one class for their home state but actually work

 nationwide in every state for the DOTs, Railroads, Pipelines, Power Companies, etc.